Skip to main content

 Input merging

-[run.inputs] intentionally replaces the inherited map wholesale rather than merging by key.
-Whichever layer has the highest precedence and sets [run.inputs] wins its entire map.
+TOML [run.inputs] tables intentionally replace the inherited map wholesale rather than merging by key.
+Whichever TOML layer has the highest precedence and sets [run.inputs] wins its entire map.
+CLI input flags are different: they are sparse per-key overrides applied after config resolution, so unrelated inherited inputs remain available.
+If a key is repeated on the CLI, the last value wins.

 SourcePriority